 There are many caring people out there doing what they can to be kind and humane.
 By encouraging them and helping, teaching and advising people who wish to raise animals in a caring and humane manner, is a way, not only to help them, but is also a way to not support factory farming and inhuman practices.
 By providing information and good stock for these newly emerging small herds, we are doing our part to help this Alternative/Caring type of farming.

 My methods and motives are different than many other farms and breeders: it's just the way I feel and do things.

-I receive the following types of questions every once and a while, so I thought I would address them here on my site:.
-I will add more to this section over time.
+I receive the following types of questions every once and a while, so I thought I would address them here on my site:

 Answer: No. But then it takes more work and you will probably make less money then by farming by "traditional" methods.
-We are not into farming as our sole income source, and I do tell people who wish to get goats to not get in it for money, but for the love of sharing your life with the animals.
+I am not into farming as my sole income source, and I do tell people who wish to get goats to not get in it for money, but for the love of sharing your life with the animals.